Social Media Users in India (2026 Data)

-As of 2026, there are over 5.66 billion social media users worldwide, making up about 68.7% of the global population.
-In India, over 500 million people use social media, accounting for around 34.25% of the country’s population.
+As of 2026, there are over 5.79 billion social media users worldwide, making up about 69% of the global population.
+India, with its 500+ million count, makes up 8.6% of the global social media user base.

 In this post, we are shedding light on the social media demographics of India and the globe.